Connecting a Force Sensor to a DAQ

 The Force Sensor/Transduction Unit

-A sensor detects a physical phenomenon and transforms the detected quantity into a proportion output through a process called transduction.
+A sensor detects a physical phenomenon and transforms the detected quantity into a proportional output through a process called transduction.
 This output might be pneumatic, mechanical, or electrical.
-Force transducers apply physical principles that allow them to produce electrical signals when a physical force is exerted on them.
+Force transducers exploit principles of physics to generate electrical signals when they experience a physical force.
 They are classified depending on the physical principle used.
 The following are some common types of force sensors: hydraulic, pneumatic, capacitive, and strain gauge.
-(See An Overview Of Load Cells for more information about these sensors.)
+(See An Overview Of Load Cells, and The Versatile Strain Gauge Load Cell for more information about these sensors.)

 Hydraulic Force Sensors

 The hydraulic force sensor works on the principle of force-balance.
-It uses a piston and a fluid contained in a sealed cylinder chamber to sense the applied force.
+It uses a piston and a liquid contained in a sealed cylinder chamber to sense the applied force.
 The piston-fluid interface then transmits the force exerted on the loading platform to a pressure indicator or a pressure transducer.
+The pressure transducer, as the name implies, converts the pressure to an electrical signal.

 Pneumatic Force Sensors

-The pneumatic type also works on the same principle of force-balance but it instead of a fluid, it works with compressed air or gas.
+The pneumatic type of force sensor also works on the same principle of force-balance.
+However, instead of using a liquid, it works with compressed air or gas.

 Capacitive Force Sensors

-The capacitive type senses force through the relationship between the distance of separation of two charged plates and the capacitance.
-One plate is made stationary while the other is movable.
-The force exerted on the moveable plate decreases or increases its distance from the stationary plate, producing an output capacitance proportional to the applied force.
+The capacitive type senses force through the change in capacitance of a material between two charged plates, as the the distance between the plates changes.
+One plate is stationary while the other is movable.
+The force exerted on the moveable plate decreases or increases its distance from the stationary plate.
+This produces an output capacitance proportional to the applied force.

 Strain Gauge Force Sensors